lightstep/lightstep-microsatellite-helm-chart/README.md

 The minimum configuration for this to work is for the user to input either a Satellite API key or point to a kubernetes secret that contains the Satellite API key.

 If you're using an existing secret, enter the name and key of the secret that stores your satellite API key.
-Your existing secret should match this pattern,
+Your existing secret should match this pattern:

   $ kubectl describe secret ${collector_satellite_key_secret_name}
   Name:         collector_satellite_key_secret_name
   Namespace:    default